microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-16-heft-migration-guide.md

       "tasksByName": {
         // ("post-compile-copy" is a user-defined name, not a schema field) "post-compile-copy": {
-          // 📌 [3] new way to do a "post-build" action, by depending on the relevant task(s)
+          // 📌 [3] new way to do a post-compile action, by depending on the relevant task(s)

           // The "post-compile-copy" task should not run until after "typescript" completes "taskDependencies": ["typescript"],